Tsadriu/OutwardTravelSpeed/README.md

 ## Changelog

+## 0.1.3
+- [UPDATE] Made the recipe of Speed of the Winds I Potion more forgiving and easy to craft.

+- [UPDATE] Only the Speed of the Winds II potion requires a mana stone.

+- [UPDATE] Now both potions require salt to craft.

 ## 0.1.2
 - [BUGFIX] After using the Speed of the winds potion, even if the effect vanishes, you'll still burn more stamina than usual.
 This has now been fixed.